VincentRicardo/hectarus_simulation/README.md

 - The model includes [collision meshes and visual meshes](https://github.com/VincentRicardo/hectarus_simulation/blob/4ed12e8d3b8fdac9c984391c6abc5447614acf5c/ros_ws/src/hectarus_sim/description/hectarus_core.xacro#L21C5-L33C17) for realistic simulation in Gazebo

 ### Keyboard Teleoperation
+The robot can be controlled in real-time using a simple keyboard interface with tripod gait implemented.

+The supported motions are:
+- Forward / Backward movement with W and S key
+- Left / Right Strafing with Z and C key
+- Rotational movement (turn left and right) with A and D for default turning degree and Q and E for smaller turning degree

+This features include

 ### Torque Monitoring